 How to Fix a Door Lock That Won’t Turn

 The locks on the doors of the places where we live or work provide safety and peace of mind.
-But what if you can’t get the key or the lock to work?
+But, what if you can’t get the key or the lock to work?
+You might need a door lock repair or a key replacement.
 First, ensure that you have the right key.
 It may seem silly, but it’s a common mistake.
-Otherwise, when a key won’t turn in door lock cylinders, the problem may be dirt or dust in the cylinder.
-If the door lock won t turn at all, one of the issues could be the mechanism.
+Otherwise, when a key won’t turn in door lock cylinders, the problem may be dirt, rust or dust in the cylinder.
+If the door lock won’t turn at all, one of the issues could be the mechanism.
+If you need emergency locksmith help in the Denver metro area please contact our friendly customer service!

 Do-It-Yourself-Solutions

 If the key won’t turn in the door lock, the problem could be dirt or dust in the cylinder causing the pins to be stuck in a partially raised position.
 If that’s the case, it may be an easy fix.
 You can spray dry lubricant into the keyway and then insert the key a few times to get the lubricant working.
-If a dry lubricant doesn’t work, you can try WD-40.
+If a dry lubricant doesn’t work, you can try WD-40 to do a proper door lock repair.

-Unless you live or have a vacation rental property in a place such as Florida, chances are you deal with freezing weather in the winter months.
+Unless you live or have a vacation rental property in a place such as Florida, chances are you deal with freezing weather in winter months.
 Your door lock could be frozen if it won’t turn.
+You don’t want a broken door lock so proceed carefully.
 You can try thawing the door lock with a warm key.
 Warm the key by placing it in a bowl of hot water and then, with gloves on, dry the key and then insert it slowly into the lock.

 Professional Solutions